Beta Reading and Editing Are Both Vital

 If you can only afford one form of editing, this is what you want.
 They will go a bit beyond copy editing to work on style and phrasing.
 Your beta readers might do a small amount of this, but do not expect them to do the heavy lifting.

-In particular, independent editors, or consultants (that is, generally people who do editing for indies) will generally be a mix of this and copy editing.
+In particular, independent editors, or consultants (that is, generally people who do editing for indies) will for the most part be a mix of this and copy editing.

 Proofreading